gu-dsan5200/site-2020-public/README.md

-You will create an R Markdown dashboard using the `flexdashboard` package to visualize data sets in at least 3 ways and to create a visual narrative., to show what your data looks like and what your analytic results look like.
+You will create an R Markdown dashboard using the `flexdashboard` package to visualize data sets in at least 3 ways and to create a visual narrative, to show what your data looks like and what your analytic results look like.
 This dashboard will also be a part of the online portfolio, but it is an separate assignment.

-More details will be provided.
+We will provide information about datasets for the final project by week 10.

 ### Grading